Behavior: Definition

 A broader definition of behavior, applicable to plants and other organisms, is similar to the concept of phenotypic plasticity.
 It describes behavior as a response to an event or environment change during the course of the lifetime of an individual, differing from other physiological or biochemical changes that occur more rapidly, and excluding changes that are a result of development (ontogeny).

 Behaviour can be regarded as any action of an organism that changes its relationship to its environment.
 Behavior provides outputs from the organism to the environment.

 Determination by genetics or the environment

 Behaviors can be either innate or learned from the environment, or both, dependent on the organism.
 The more complex nervous systems (or brains) are, the more influence learning has on behavior.
 However, even in mammals, a large fraction of behavior is genetically determined.
-For instance, prairie voles tend to be monogamous while, while meadow voles are more promiscuous, a difference that is strongly determined by a single gene, Avpr1a, encoding a receptor for the peptide hormone Vasopressin.
+For instance, prairie voles tend to be monogamous, while meadow voles are more promiscuous, a difference that is strongly determined by a single gene, Avpr1a, encoding a receptor for the peptide hormone Vasopressin.